Sounak-git97/Lead_Score_Case_Study/README.md

 ## Steps Followed:-

-1.Importing the required libraries and the dataset./n 2.Inspecting the DataFrame.
+1.Importing the required libraries and the dataset.<br />
+2.Inspecting the DataFrame.<br />
-3.Checking for missing values.
+3.Checking for missing values.<br />
 4.Analyzing coloumns individually and handling missing values.
 5.Univariate Analysis and outlier treatment.
 6.Dropping redundant columns.